lry127/gfw_proxy/README.md

 ## Inspirations:

-We've long firmly held the belief that everyone in the world should have the same equality in accessing human knowledge, as well as the ability to enjoy the [Right to Internet access](https://en.wikipedia.org/wiki/Right_to_Internet_access)(or see below).
+We've long firmly held the belief that everyone in the world should have the same equality in accessing human knowledge, as well as the ability to enjoy the [Right to Internet access](https://en.wikipedia.org/wiki/Right_to_Internet_access) (see below).
 But very unfortunately, if you live in a country where heavy censorship and control are applied everywhere in the internet, you might fail to enjoy your proper rights.
 Hopefully, we create this software trying our best to give them back to you.

 > Right to Internet Access:
 >